 While you might first think of books, newspapers, and journal articles as go-to sources for academic assignments, YouTube provides a wealth of informative, easily accessible videos.
 Yes, there is questionable content, but the site is also filled with educational channels, snippets from evening news programs, and even full-length documentaries on a range of interesting and scholarly subjects.

-Although YouTube has a ton of information, citing a video retrieved from YouTube might seem more difficult than citing a book.
-But the process is easier than it might initially seem—and we’ve put together this helpful guide on how to cite a YouTube video in MLA formatting, as well as in APA format and Chicago style.
+Since YouTube has a ton of information, citing a video retrieved from YouTube might seem more difficult than citing a book.
+But the process is fairly simple—and we’ve put together this helpful guide on how to cite a YouTube video using MLA format, APA format, and Chicago style.

 If you’ve previously cited a video from another website, you’re in luck: The process for citing a video from YouTube is basically the same.
-As an example, we’ve cited a video from the CrashCourse YouTube channel—which is run by “Fault in Our Stars” author John Green and offers educational videos on a slew of topics, including history, chemistry, and psychology.
-This particular video is on the US Constitution, the Articles, and Federalism.
+To provide an example, we’ve cited a video from the CrashCourse YouTube channel—run by “Fault in Our Stars” author John Green—that offers educational videos on a slew of topics, including history, chemistry, and psychology.
+This particular video is about the US Constitution, the Articles, and Federalism.
 We’ve laid out how to cite the video in MLA format, APA format, and Chicago style.

-Last name, First name of the individual who posted the content OR the name of the company who posted it OR the username.
+Last name, First name (of the individual who posted the content) OR the name of the company OR the username.
 “Title of the Video.”
-Title of the Website, Name of the Publisher (only include if it is different than the author or title), Date it was posted, URL.
+Title of the Website, Name of the Publisher that uploaded the video (only include if it differs from the author or title), Date it was uploaded, URL.